-(b) Due from reinsurer, interest receivable, receivable from investments, losses payable, ceded premiums payable, accounts payable and accrued expenses
+(b) Due from reinsurer, interest receivable, losses payable, ceded premiums payable, accounts payable and accrued expenses

 The above items are substantially short term, and do not bear interest.
 As such, their carrying amount approximates their fair value.

 (c) Provision for outstanding claims and outstanding reinsurance recoverable